JSBmanD/docs/pages/deep-linked-ads/apple-mobile-tracking.md

 #### Enable Apple Search Ads Check

+[block:callout]
+{
+  "type": "info",
-!!! info "Branch iOS SDK v0.30.0"
+  "title": "Branch iOS SDK v0.30.0",
-    As of v0.30.0, the Branch iOS SDK supports new logic that increases wait time for Apple Search Ads to respond with the payload, as well as ignore Apple's test data.
+  "body": "As of v0.30.0, the Branch iOS SDK supports new logic that increases wait time for Apple Search Ads to respond with the payload, as well as ignore Apple's test data."
+}
+[/block]

 To enable this check, add a `delayInitToCheckForSearchAds` call to your <notranslate>**AppDelegate.m**</notranslate> (or <notranslate>**AppDelegate.swift**</notranslate>) file after you create the Branch singleton, but *before* you call `initSession`.
 Your code will end up looking something like this: